tdang0218-sudo/Brute-Force-Attack-Simulation/README.md

 3. Utilized Hydra on Kali Linux VM to simulate brute-force attack.
 4. Gathered necessary screenshots for project.
 5. Created a SOC playbook on identification and containment of brute-force attacks.

+## Tools Used
+- Personal computer
+- VMWare: Kali Linux VM and Windows 10 VM
+- Hydra on Kali Linux VM
+- Splunk Enterprise

+## Notes
+This project is to simulate a brute-force attack to practice what a SOC analyst would do once a brute-force is identified and the process of how to deal with one.